-Samuel is now almost two years old and is doing really well but his heart conditions mean that he has to be under constant supervision.
+Samuel is doing really well but his heart conditions mean that he has to be under constant supervision.
 He can’t be allowed to cry too much as if he does, he could go into cardiac arrest.
 If he coughs, he has to be monitored as too much coughing can make him sick and he has on occasion turned blue when his heart cannot take in enough oxygen.

-Vicky and Rick have two other children, five year old Daisy, and 10 month old Betsy, so their hands are already full looking after the two girls.
+Vicky and Rick have two other children, Daisy, and Betsy, so their hands are already full looking after the two girls.

 Samuel is like any other toddler who wants to run around all the time but Vicky and Rick have to keep him as calm as possible.
 His little heart cannot take too much exertion and he turns blue if he does and then needs to be resuscitated.